 Jack Black is a Texas-born, family owned-and-operated grooming and skincare company.
-Getting men to buy high-end personal hygiene products can be tough business, but Jack Black earned a stalwart band of supporters by making top-notch items like the Pit Boss antiperspirant and deodorant.
-With a gentle formula that contains Vitamin E for better skin health, this non-traditional roll-on conditions underarm skin while keeping it free of sweat.
+Getting males to buy high-end personal hygiene products can be tough business, but Jack Black earned a stalwart band of supporters by making top-notch items like the Pit Boss antiperspirant.
+With a gentle formula that contains Vitamin E for better skin health, this non-traditional roll-on conditions underarm skin while keeping it free of perspiration.

-To be applied like, any old regular stick of deodorant, Pit Boss antiperspirant treats the user and others to the distinct, unique aroma of Jack Black’s signature “All-Over” scent.
+To be applied like, any old regular stick, Pit Boss antiperspirant treats the user and others to the distinct, unique aroma of Jack Black’s signature “All-Over” scent.

 Some users are dissatisfied with Pit Boss’s tendency to clump and flake after it dries.
-For $17 per stick, men do not want chalky shirts or uncomfortable armpit hair-balls.
+For $17 per stick, males do not want chalky shirts or uncomfortable armpit hair-balls.

 - Cruelty-free, vegan, no alcohol, no parabens, no colorants,

 - Consistent, effective perspiration protection

 - Not totally natural – contains some aluminum

 The recipe contains many extracts, silver, zinc, rice starch, and aloe barbadensis leaf juice.
 Natural ingredients, especially the aloe juice, make this an ideal candidate for people with sensitive skin.

 Just like more mainstream options, Herban Cowboy actually smells really good.
 Available aromas include “Forest,” “Wild,” and “Dusk.”
 With Herban Cowboy, smelling great the all-natural vegan way is as easy as applying a couple swipes to each armpit.

 This product is expensive, running about $8 per stick.